RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 GUIDELINES FOR RESEARCH ADVISERS

-The primary path of communication regarding all program matters is between the Laboratory Program Representative (LPR) and the Program Administrator (PA) and Program Coordinator at the Fellowships Office of the Academies.
-The LPR coordinates the submission or revision of Research Opportunities, nominations of new Advisers, and all day-to-day administrative details concerning the program at the laboratory.
-Any request to the Fellowships Office for expenditure of program funds administered by the Academies must have the approval of the LPR and the Program Administrator.
+The primary path of communication regarding all program matters is between the Laboratory Program Representative (LPR) at the sponsoring agency and the Program Administrator (PA) and Program Coordinator at the Fellowships Office of the Academies.
+The LPR coordinates the Research Opportunities, nominations of new Research Advisers, and all day-to-day administrative details concerning the program at the laboratory.
+Any request to the Fellowships Office for expenditure of program funds administered by the Academies must have the approval of the LPR.

 An Adviser may call or otherwise contact a Program Administrator or Program Coordinator with special questions or suggestions.
 However, the LPR is the Adviser's primary program representative and should be kept informed of any such contacts.
 An Associate may contact the Fellowships Office as needed; however, the Program Administrator or Program Coordinator normally will call upon the LPR to assist in the resolution of any problems related to the Associate's research.

-All funds for the conduct of the program at a laboratory are provided to the Academies by means of a contract with that agency.
-This contract provides the following monies paid to or on behalf of Associates: stipend, relocation of household goods and travel to the vicinity of the laboratory, funds for limited travel for professional development while on tenure, and contribution to a health insurance program.
+All funds for the conduct of the program at a laboratory are provided to the Academies by means of a contract or cooperative agreement (CA) with the agency.
+The contract or CA provides the following monies paid to or on behalf of Associates: stipend, relocation of household goods and travel to the vicinity of the laboratory, funds for travel for professional development while on tenure, and contribution to a health insurance program.

 Postdoctoral Stipend - The annual base stipend for new doctoral graduates receiving an Associateship award is determined by the sponsor agency within lower and upper limits set by the NRC Research Associateship Programs Advisory Committee.
 This stipend is published on the RAP website for the laboratory or agency.
 In addition to the base stipend, an increment may be added for each year an awardee has held the doctorate at the time of application, for the field of study, and for a cost of living differential.
 The sponsoring laboratory determines the amount of and criteria for these supplements.

-Senior Stipend - For a Senior Research Associateship award, the stipend is increased above the postdoctoral level by an amount determined by the Academies based on the awardee's professional experience, academic rank or its equivalent, and overall quality of the research proposal.
+Senior Stipend - An Associate is reimbursed for expenses incurred in relocating from their current place of residence to the vicinity of the laboratory (if more than 50 miles from the address shown on the application form).
+For appointments of six months or longer, travel expenses for immediate family members are also reimbursed.
+Those relocating from and returning to foreign countries and Seniors on leave from a permanent position are usually reimbursed for return relocation.
+For a Senior Research Associateship award, the stipend is increased above the postdoctoral level by an amount determined by the Academies based on the awardee's professional experience, academic rank or its equivalent, and overall quality of the research proposal.
 The Senior stipend is not related to the individual's current salary and is not reduced by non-service awards such as paid sabbatical leave.

 Relocation Travel - An Associate is reimbursed for expenses incurred in relocating from their current place of residence to the vicinity of the laboratory (if more than 50 miles from the address shown on the application form).
 For appointments of six months or longer, travel expenses for immediate family members are also reimbursed.
 Those relocating from and returning to foreign countries and Seniors on leave from a permanent position are usually reimbursed for return relocation.